Officers and Executive Committee

 Parker earned B.A. and J.D. degrees from the University of Florida.
 She and her husband, Joe Gibbons, have two children.

 Deana Pizzo is the CEO of I.T.
 Solutions of South Florida, a Technology Solutions Provider serving South Florida.
 Being a hands-on CEO, Deana is responsible for the company’s business marketing, development and management.
-Deana attended Florida Atlantic University (FAU).
+Deana attended Florida Atlantic University.
 She is passionate about eco-friendly technology and loves helping business owners expand their business while using fewer resources.
-Her potential was recognized in 2010 when she received the “Woman to Watch” award from Women in Technology International South Florida and again in March 2014 as a recipient of the Central Palm Beach County Community Foundation “WOW (Women of Worth) Stiletto Awards- Entrepreneur Category ” to honor outstanding women who have achieved professional excellence, serve their community, and have strengthened and enriched the quality of life in Palm Beach by helping to advance the educational, cultural and economic interests of the community.
-Her company specializes in Flat Rate IT Support, Cloud Computing, Network Management, Backup and Disaster Recovery, IT Consulting, Hosted Email, Office Moves, Voice and Data Structured Cabling and Healthcare/HIPAA IT consulting.
-Deana is a loving wife, and has two children, ages 11 and 13.
+Her potential was recognized in when she received the “Woman to Watch” award from Women in Technology International (WITI)- South Florida and again in March 2014 as a recipient of the Central Palm Beach County Community Foundation “WOW (Women of Worth) Stiletto Awards- Entrepreneur Category” to honor outstanding women who have achieved professional excellence, serve their community, and have strengthened and enriched the quality of life in Palm Beach County by helping to advance the educational, cultural and economic interests of the community.
+She also serves as Board Chair for NonProfits First.
+Her company specializes in Flat Rate IT Support, Cloud Computing, Network Management, Colocation Services, Backup and Disaster Recovery, IT Consulting, Hosted Email, Office Moves, Voice and Data Structured Cabling and Construction IT consulting.
+Deana is a loving wife, and has three children, ages 14(2) and 17.
 She is very involved in her church and strives to honor God in every way, in her personal life and business.
-She is an active volunteer within the community and a proud member of the Leadership Palm Beach County class of 2014.
+She is an active volunteer within the community and a proud member of the Leadership Palm Beach County.

 John Powell is Senior Vice President and Area Business Banking Manager for the Gold Coast area at Wells Fargo serving Palm Beach and Broward Counties.
 Wells Fargo’s Business Banking, part of Wholesale Banking, primarily serves small to lower middle market businesses that have annual sales from $5 to $25 million.
 Business Banking provides a comprehensive offering of business lending, and cash and business risk management products and services.
 John has more than 30 years experience in commercial banking and commercial real estate finance and has been in the South Florida market since 1987.
 Prior to joining Wells Fargo in 2009, he held various senior positions with GE Capital, Wachovia and Bank of America.
 He is a 2004 graduate of Leadership Palm Beach County, Trustee of Chamber of Commerce of the Palm Beaches and past Board President of Big Brothers Big Sisters of Palm Beach County.
 John graduated from the University of Oklahoma with a B.B.A. degree in finance.